-From 25 September to 2 October 2022, Natolin students of the David Sassoli Promotion embark upon their first semester study trips under the overarching theme "Borderlands: Peripheries have much to teach the center".
-This year, students set off to three destinations and explore the following topics:
+From 24 September to 1 October 2023, Natolin students of the Madeleine Albright Promotion departed for their first semester study trips under the theme "Borderlands: Peripheries have much to teach the center".
+Students set off to three destinations and explored the following topics:

 - "Galicia – a laboratory of myths"

 - "The many Silesias – identities, memories, transitions"

 - "Podlasie-Suwalszczyzna, the Belarusian-Lithuanian-Polish borderlands – coexistence in a multicultural mosaic"